 Edinburgh, the capital city of Scotland and one of the UK’s most populous cities, is a place that feels slightly otherworldly.
 It’s a student city, a business hub, and a place that is fanatical about sports.
 In addition to all of this, it may be the most picturesque city in all of the UK, overlooked as it is by a castle on a hill.
-Every August, it adds to these attractions by hosting the Edinburgh Fringe Festival – seen by many as a comedy festival but packed with attractions that include theatre, dance, music, and street performances.
+And accommodation is available here for all types of budgets - from backpacker hostels to castle hotels in Edinburgh.
+But come August, the city adds to its burgeoning number of attractions by hosting the Edinburgh Fringe Festival – seen by many as a comedy festival but packed with attractions that include theatre, dance, music, and street performances.
 In short, it is an explosion of culture – and there’s something for all tastes.
+Check out these 7 fabulous things to do in Edinburgh Fringe Festival.

 1. Get serious at the Summerhall Theatre